 Shigella infection: Clinical manifestations and diagnosis

 Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection

 Differential diagnosis of microbial foodborne disease

-Epidemiology of viral gastroenteritis in adults
+Acute viral gastroenteritis in adults

 The following organizations also provide reliable health information.